leoshimo/vrs/tools/visuals/README.md

 ## Update

 - `ink.js`: the selected lettering effect.
 The static N16 image is its input.
+- `venn.mjs`: removes only the border-connected paper around the preserved Venn source, keeping the circles filled and exporting matching light/dark PNGs.
 - `sphere.js`: the frozen standalone sphere renderer selected in Avatar Lab.
   It is unchanged from the approved study.
 To adopt a later Avatar Lab effect, replace this reviewed standalone bundle and run the export and browser checks.